codiume/orbit/packages/astro-purgecss/README.md

 ### Manual Install

 First, install the `astro-purgecss` package using your package manager.
-If you’re using [npm][npm] run this in the terminal:
+(If you aren’t sure which package manager you’re using, run the first command.)

 ```bash
 # Using NPM